Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Experiments

 \subsection{Experimental Settings}

 This subsection elaborates on the experimental setup, encompassing the datasets, implementation details, evaluation protocols, and baseline methods employed to comprehensively assess Zubov-Net.

-\textbf{Datasets.}\quad We evaluate our method on three datasets: SVHN \cite{netzer2011reading}, CIFAR-10, and CIFAR-100 \cite{krizhevsky2009learning}.
-These datasets are chosen to benchmark performance across varying complexities, ranging from street view house numbers (SVHN) to natural images with fine-grained categories (CIFAR-100).
-SVHN contains 73,257 training and 26,032 testing 32×32 color images of digits.
-CIFAR consists of 50,000 training and 10,000 testing 32×32 color images, categorized into 10 or 100 classes, respectively.
+\textbf{Datasets.}\quad We evaluate our method on four datasets: SVHN \cite{netzer2011reading}, CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and Tiny-ImageNet.
+These datasets are chosen to benchmark performance across varying complexities and to validate the scalability of our approach.
+The evaluation ranges from street view house numbers (SVHN, 10 classes) to fine-grained natural image classification (CIFAR-100, 100 classes).
+We further include Tiny-ImageNet (200 classes) to assess the method under a more challenging, large-scale classification setting.

+\textbf{Evaluation Details.}\quad Model performance is evaluated by classification accuracy on SVHN, CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+Following \cite{CUI2023576, YAN2020On}, we assess robustness through stochastic noise perturbations (Gaussian, glass, shot, impulse, speckle, motion, brightness, and contrast noises \cite{hendrycks2018benchmarking}) and adversarial attacks.
+For adversarial evaluation, we employ FGSM \cite{goodfellow2014explaining}, BIM \cite{kurakin2018adversarial}, PGD \cite{madry2018towards}, APGD \cite{pmlr-v119-croce20b}, and Jitter \cite{schwinn2023exploring} with perturbation budgets $\varepsilon \in \{8/255, 16/255\}$.
+Iterative attacks (BIM, PGD, APGD, Jitter) use 10 iterations with step sizes scaled as $\alpha = \varepsilon/8$.
+All adversarial evaluations are implemented using torchattacks \cite{kim2020torchattacks}.For Zubov-Net, the adversarial attack is performed in a white-box setting where the adversary has full access to the entire pipeline, including the feature extractor, the Neural ODE, and the Lyapunov classifier.
+The attack objective is chosen to be the training loss $\mathcal{L}_{cla}$ and logits are defined as $\ln(\mathbf{W}(h_x(T))^{\circ -1} - \alpha \mathbf{1})$, which is equivalent to the standard cross-entropy loss applied to the final predicted probabilities $\hat{\mathbf{y}}_x$.